K-stablity of Fano threefold hypersurfaces of index 1: Introduction

 \subsection{Delta invariants, birational rigidity, and Abban-Zhuang method}

 Studying delta invariants has proven to be an effective approach to determine K-stability of many smooth Fano 3-folds (cf \cite{Calabi}).
-Delta invariants (see Definition \ref{def: delta invariant} below) were introduced in the context of the Valuative Criterion, and they characterise K-stability as follows. \begin{Thm}[\cite{FujitaOdaka,FujitaValuative,ChiLi,BlumJonsson,LiuXuZhuang}] A Fano variety $X$ is K-stable if and only if $\delta(X) >1$. \end{Thm} We therefore prove the following statements by computing delta invariants. \begin{Thm}[Main Theorem] Any quasismooth Fano $3$-fold hypersurface of Fano index $1$ is K-stable and admits a KE metric. \end{Thm}
+Delta invariants (see Definition \ref{def: delta invariant} below) were introduced in the context of the Valuative Criterion, and they characterise K-stability as follows. \begin{Thm}[\cite{FujitaOdaka,FujitaValuative,ChiLi,BlumJonsson,LiuXuZhuang}] A Fano variety $X$ is K-stable if and only if $\delta(X) >1$. \end{Thm} We therefore prove the following statements by computing delta invariants, which settles Conjecture \ref{conj:BRimplyK} for Fano 3-fold hypersurfaces. \begin{Thm}[Main Theorem] Any quasismooth Fano $3$-fold hypersurface of Fano index $1$ is K-stable and admits a KE metric. \end{Thm}

-We use the Abban-Zhuang method \cite{AbbanZhuang} and \cite{Fujita23} to produce lower bounds for $\delta(X)$.
-This technique gives an estimate of $\delta(X)$ by linear sections-counting over refinements of multigraded linear series, which are deduced from flags of subvarieties in $X$.
-For a 3-fold, a flag consists of a point $P \in X$, a curve passing through $P$, and an irreducible surface containing the curve.
-Then, $\delta(X)$ is bounded from below by three quantities that reflect the ``curve to point'', ``surface to curve'', and `` 3-fold to surface'' refinement of the multigraded linear series (cf \cite{Fujita23}).
-For a fixed $X$ it is enough to find, for each point $P \in X$, a flag that realises the inequality $\delta(X)>1$ to prove K-stability of $X$.

 During the development of this work, a new paper on K-stability of Fano hypersurfaces has been released \cite{ST24}.
-The authors assume that a suitable weight of the projective space divides the degree of the hypersurface.
+The authors assume that a suitable weight of the weighted projective space divides the degree of the hypersurface.
 This covers some Fano 3-fold hypersurfaces (see Table 1 in \cite{ST24}).
 Moreover, they determine K-stability of Fano hypersurfaces in higher dimension that satisfy that assumption.
 However, not all Fano 3-fold hypersurfaces have such a divisibility property.
 Our work settles the K-stability of Fano 3-fold hypersurfaces of index 1.

+To prove Theorem~\ref{thm: delta invariant criterion}, we need to give the estimation $\delta_P (X) > 1$ on local delta invariants for any quasismooth Fano 3-fold hypersurface $X$ of index 1 (that are not covered by \cite{ST24}) and for any point $P \in X$, which requires a large amount of computations.
+Our idea is to reduce most of such computations to the known estimation $\alpha_P (X) \ge 1/2$ on local alpha invariant obtained in \cite{KOW} for any $X$ and for any point $P \in X$.
+This usually only gives the estimation $\delta_P (X) \ge (4/3) \alpha_P (X) \ge 2/3$ (see Theorem~\ref{thm:alphadelta}), which is insufficient for our goal.
+We give a local version of Theorem~\ref{thm:SZ}, which shows that the inequality $\alpha_P (X) \ge 1/2$ implies $\delta_P (X) > 1$ for $P \in X$ that is not a maximal center (see Definition~\ref{def:maxcenter}).
+To summarize, the local version Theorem~\ref{thm:localSZ} (see also Corollary~\ref{cor:KstBR}) reduces the proof of K-stability of $X$ to giving a bound $\delta_P (X) > 1$ only at several singular points that are maximal centers.
+We believe that Theorem~\ref{thm:localSZ} leads to the proof of K-stability of further Fano varieties which are (close to being) birationally rigid.